What Is Osteopathy?

 Work related injuries, repetitive strain injuries and sports-related injuries also respond well to osteopathic treatment.

 Osteopathy can help people manage pain associated with arthritic conditions.
-When used in conjunction with medical treatment, osteopathy may help reduce the severity of symptoms in conditions such as asthma, chronic fatigue and conditions associated with gynaecological disorders.
+When used in conjunction with medical treatment, osteopathy may help reduce strain through the postural and musculoskeletal systems when patients present with conditions such as asthma, chronic fatigue and conditions associated with gynaecological disorders.
+In these cases referral to a doctor and the implementation of an Enhance Primary Care Plan through medicare is a wonderful way to integrate the osteopathic model with the medical model.

 Many pregnant women find osteopathic treatment very beneficial because it can reduce back pain during pregnancy and help prepare the body for the birth process.
-For babies and children, osteopathy offers a wide variety of gentle non-manipulative techniques for problems caused by forceps delivery, infant colic and “glue ear”.
+For babies and children, osteopathy offers a wide variety of gentle hands on techniques for problems associated with birth trauma.
+Using manual therapy to treat the respiratory and musculoskeletal mechanics is a fundamental part of osteopathy.